aslamdoctor/nodejs-boilerplate/README.md

 - Run development server - `npm run dev`
 - Run production server - `npm run start`

+And then use any files at **/API/*.rest** inside [VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) using REST Client extension to test the API endpoints.
+All the endpoints are listed in these ***.rest*** files.

+or simply use Postman tool to test all the API endpoints.

 <br />

 > Make sure to remove all unnecessary packages from **_package.json_** file before deploying to production server